 Undergoing lower back surgery with spinal fusion — the minimally invasive option

 Traditional lower back surgery with open spinal fusion is a highly invasive operation because it involves large incisions and muscle disruption.
-While the surgery is meant to address a patient’s spinal cord and nerve root compression, as well as spinal instability and/or misalignment, its invasive nature can lead to a difficult and lengthy recovery for a patient.
+While the surgery is meant to address a patient’s spinal cord and nerve root compression, as well as spinal instability and misalignment, its invasive nature can lead to a difficult and lengthy recovery for a patient.
 In some cases, symptoms can worsen or develop postoperatively in previously unaffected areas of the spine.
-For this reason, many patients who require lower back surgery with fusion choose to explore minimally invasive options.
+For this reason, many patients who require lower back surgery with fusion choose to explore the minimally invasive options described in the following article.

 What is minimally invasive spine surgery?

-Laser Spine Institute is the leader in minimally invasive spine surgery and we offer a number of effective procedures — including minimally invasive stabilization (fusion) for the lower back — that can address spinal nerve compression and certain cases of spinal misalignment.
-To date, we have helped more than 75,000 patients get relief from their neck and back pain, and we have a 96 patient satisfaction score^.
+Laser Spine Institute is the leader in minimally invasive spine surgery and we offer a safer and effective alternative to traditional open spine surgery.^ Our highly skilled surgeons perform minimally invasive stabilization (fusion) for the lower back in order to address spinal nerve compression and certain cases of spinal misalignment.